 - Speed.
 Hot compost does its thing in short order, making the finished product available within three to four weeks.

 - Reduced space needs.
-A hot compost pile can be built when you need it and removed in as little as a month.
+A hot compost pile is finished in as little as a month.
 A cold compost pile can take up garden space for as long as a year, requiring a commitment in advance.

 - Full control.
 Some gardeners like the amount of control hot composting gives them over the finished compost.
 They can easily adjust the temperature or decomposition speed by just turning the pile.
 To them, monitoring the pile is not a chore; it is an art.

 - Sterilization.
 This is probably the #1 reason that gardeners choose hot composting methods.
-As the compost pile heats up, many pathogens and weed seeds get fried.
+As the compost pile heats up, many pathogens and weed seeds fry, rendering them harmless.

 - Toxin degradation.
-Are you using ingredients that were not grown organically?
+Are you using ingredients that contain chemicals?
 Hot composting can break down and neutralize the pesticides present on that orange peel and the residue of any medications you might have administered to your horse that are now lurking in the stable bedding.

 - No pests.
 Assuming the composting process is working correctly, that is.
 Most insects and rodents will leave a hot compost pile alone.
 A poorly made compost pile can still attract every type of pest from ants to raccoons.

 - Helpful heat.
 The heat put out by a good compost pile can be put to work.
 One of the most common uses for this composting byproduct is heating a greenhouse.

 - Difficulty.
-After unsuccessfully battling a compost pile that simply refuses to heat up or that smells and draws flies, many gardeners are tempted to give up on composting altogether.
+Unsuccessfully battling a compost pile that refuses to heat up or that smells and draws flies is frustrating.
 Hot composting is part art, part science.
 It takes practice.
-(Here’s a hint—make your compost in summer, when naturally hot temperatures will give you a head start.
-The Backyard Homestead Seasonal Planner offers insight on when to make and when to apply compost.)
+(Here’s a hint—make your compost in summer, when naturally hot temperatures will give you a head start.)